 What is it about?

 The University of Melbourne runs the annual Code Masters competition.
-This is an open coding contest for high school students from across Australia and is held both on-campus and online on Thursday 16 March 2017.
+This is an open coding contest for high school students from across Australia and is held both on-campus and online.

 Who can participate?

 Teachers are invited to enter teams of three in either the junior division (years 7–9) or senior division (years 10–12).

 We are very pleased to announce the winning teams for the 2017 Code Masters computer programming competition, held on 16 March 2017.
 There were a total of 77 teams from 33 schools, with 231 students who competed this year both on campus and online.
 We thank all of you for participating and taking part!

 |First Place||VBC - 17||Viewbank College (VIC)|

 |Third Place||MGS||Melbourne Grammar School (VIC)|

 |Third Place||PEGS||Penleigh and Essendon Grammar (VIC)|